randym/axlsx/README.md

 #Change log
 ---------
+- **December.??.12**:1.3.5
+  - Added support for pivot tables
+  - Added support for descrete border edge styles
+  - Improved validation of sheet names
+  - Added support for formula value caching so that iOS and OSX preview can show the proper values

 - **November.25.12**:1.3.4
   - Support for headers and footers for worksheets
   - bug fix: Properly escape hyperlink urls